Samsung Developer Conference 2018: Watch it live here on Wednesday

-Samsung's Galaxy Home HomePod killer, the next phase of the Bixby voice assistant and the company's much-talked-about folding phone: That's just some of what we expect to see from the Korean tech giant at its big event on Wednesday, Nov.
-7 in San Francisco.
+Samsung's Galaxy Home HomePod killer, the next phase of the Bixby voice assistant and the company's much-talked-about folding phone: That's just some of what we expect to see from the Korean tech giant at its big event later today -- Wednesday, Nov.
+7 -- in San Francisco.

 Samsung went all-out at the launch of the Galaxy Note 9 in August held at the Barclays Center in Brooklyn.
 But this San Francisco event will be more about software -- think Apple's WWDC, Microsoft's Build and Google's I/O conferences.
 We'll definitely see lots of talk about application programming interfaces and the like, as Samsung tries to bring more third-party developers into the fold for its Bixby digital assistant and its Tizen smartwatch operating system.
 That said, expect more info on the Galaxy Home smart speaker that was revealed back in Brooklyn, and maybe -- just maybe -- a look at the company's next-gen foldable phone.